vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ## Outstanding Questions

-- Should we have some visibility attributes on the transforms in different pipelines in order to make them available to other components?
+- Should we have some visibility attributes on the components in different pipelines in order to make them available to other components?
 - Should we have a main (or default) transform in a pipeline that would allow to use the pipeline's ID as a transform name?

 ## Plan Of Attack